 Beyond the classroom (cont.)
-Library and Study Centre The library is open from 8.15am most mornings until 4.30pm most afternoons.
-Study Centre operates two afternoons a week after school and is an opportunity for students to work with teachers and benefit from some free tutoring from our alumni.
 Assessment and Reporting Within the Year 10-12 program, students will participate in a range of Assessed Learning Tasks (ALTs) and School Assessed Coursework and Tasks (SACs/SATs) for Year 12.
-For each subject students will receive feedback on a minimum of two Assessed Learning Tasks.
+For each subject students will receive feedback on a minimum of two tasks.
 These tasks will be graded using a rubric and will form the basis of the semester reports which will be made available via Compass.
 If a student does not attain a minimum standard in demonstrating the required skills and knowledge, or they do not submit work that demonstrates the required understanding, teachers will request students either complete an equivalent task or resubmit the work.
-Edrolo and Study Skills Edrolo is an online tutoring program that teachers use to enhance teaching and learning at Year 11 and 12 and has proven to be effective in improving student learning.
+Edrolo and Study Skills Edrolo and Education Perfect are online tutoring programs that teachers use to enhance teaching and learning at Year 11 and 12 and they have proven to be effective in improving student learning.
 The Study Skills program delivers workshops to students over Years 10-12 which teaches students how to study effectively.
-Study hall Students are expected to study in the Library or Tute room during scheduled Study Hall periods.
-College Libraries Sandringham College has two fully equipped Libraries, one at each campus.
-The Library aims to: - foster a life-long love of reading for pleasure - provide a wide range of resources to serve the needs of staff and students - be integral to the teaching and learning program - provide a welcoming and safe space where students and staff can study, read and socialise Students can access the Library catalogue and online resources via the school library website or compass.
-Library hours are Monday to Thursday 8.15am to 4.30pm and Friday 8.15am to 3.00pm.
+Study hall Students are expected to study in the Library during scheduled Study Hall periods.
+College Libraries Students can access the Library website via Compass 24/7.
+Library operating hours: 8am to 4.30pm Monday to Thursday 8am to 3.30pm Friday The library aims to - Foster a life-long love of reading for pleasure - Provide a wide range of resources to serve the needs of students and staff - Be integral to the teaching and learning program - Provide a welcoming and safe space for students and staff Online Resources Sandringham College Library subscribes to newspapers, databases, encyclopedias, eBooks and audiobooks, and links to the State Library.
+This gives our students access to numerous academic resources that will support their learning and research efforts.
+Library staff create Topic Guides designed to supplement specific units of study.
+All these resources can be easily accessed through the Sandringham College Library website.
+Borrowing Library staff believe that the right book can change a student's life.
+That is why we have curated an inclusive collection that reflects our diverse student body and helps them see themselves and their world.
+Our collection of high-quality books empowers students to become curious, critical, and active learners.
+Students have access to a wide range of books and literature, designed to encourage a love of reading, and to enrich their learning experience inside and outside the classroom.
+Lunchtime and Clubs Library staff offer a comprehensive program of lunchtime activities to keep students engaged and entertained.
+We have a device-free policy during lunchtime to encourage socialising, and we offer a makerspace area where students can take part in craft and freestyle art activities.
+In addition, we have board and card games, specialist clubs including book club, anime/manga, zine and chess, and a quiet reading area for those who prefer a peaceful lunchtime.
 VCE library consultations Senior students are able to book individual consultations with a librarian, to discuss their individual resource needs.
 The librarian can assist by sourcing specific resources, and by teaching the student how and where to look for information on a specific topic.
-Borrowing Sandringham College Libraries offer students an extensive collection of the latest fiction, graphic novels, Manga, general interest non-fiction, ebooks and audiobooks.
-Students can borrow up to four items at a time although more can be borrowed if required.
-The loan period is two weeks but can be extended if required.